 Members: login to join the waitlist here.

-If you want to get your salon noticed in Google’s local search results, it’s vital to be listed on Google My Business.
+If you want to get your salon noticed in Google’s local search results, it’s vital to have a Google Business Profile (formerly called Google My Business).

-And if you already are, make sure your entry is complete, always up to date and doesn’t have any broken links.
+And if you already do, make sure your business profile is complete, always up to date and doesn’t have any broken links.

-Google My Business is free to use and simple to set up.
-You can include information about your salon business such as opening times and the services you offer as well as practical details about your location and parking.
+Google Business Profile is free to use and simple to set up.
+You can include information about your salon business, such as opening times and the services you offer, as well as practical details about your location and parking.
+It’s also where you can respond to Google Reviews, see Google Insights and more…

 Add images and videos for maximum impact and encourage hair and beauty clients to leave reviews.
 The more reviews you get, the better your Google ranking will be (see more about online reviews below 👇🏼).